ruuda/blog/posts/2015-04-26-the-gold-standard-for-error-handling.md

 and I would say it is about as verbose as the C# version apart from the lack of null checks.
 (Rust’s type sytem is honest.
 It does not have null.)
-The difference between C# and Rust here is not so much in the version with proper error handling, it is in the version without proper error handling: the Rust compiler refused to compile it, wherease the C# version crashed at runtime.
+The difference between C# and Rust here is not so much in the version with proper error handling, it is in the version without: the Rust compiler refused to compile it, whereas the C# version crashed at runtime.

 Error propagation
 -----------------